educia/pseudobibeR.esp/README.md

 `source("data-raw/build_french_samples.R")` if you also adjust the example corpora.

+Fixture updates:

+- `Rscript data-raw/generate_edge_case_fixture.R` refreshes the UDPipe-backed
+  regression baseline consumed by `tests/testthat/test-french-edge-cases.R`.
+- `source("data-raw/build_french_samples.R")` updates `spacy_samples` and
+  `udpipe_samples`, which feed other integration tests.

 ### 3. Validate the changes

 - `devtools::test()` confirms the feature detectors still pass the test suite.
 - `devtools::document()` refreshes the help topics so the packaged documentation reflects any newly documented lexical cues.
+- When modifying the modal dictionaries or other lemma lists, remember that the synthetic tests (`tests/testthat/test-french-modals.R`, etc.) enforce the expected counts—add new fixtures alongside code changes to avoid regressions.

 Remember to commit the updated YAML files *and* the regenerated `.rda` assets in `data/` so the package bundle stays in sync.